eit6609/epub-creator/README.md

 # ePUB Creator

-ePUB Creator lets you create an ePUB 2.0 ebook from a directory with the content.
+ePUB Creator lets you create an ePUB 2.0 ebook from a directory.

-There are many ePUB libraries out there, but this one, as far as I know, is the only one that accepts a directory with the whole content of the ebook (XHTML pages, images, stylesheets, etc.) and, with come configuration, zips it up to an ePUB.
+It accepts a directory with the whole content of the ebook (XHTML pages, images, stylesheets, etc.) and, with some configuration, zips it up to an ePUB.

 This lets you create and test your content with a local browser and, only after it works and it looks like you want, proceed to create the ePUB.
 And, at least for me, this is the right way to do it.